 IMSA's Culture of Civil Rights Violations

-Click the underlined links to see records.
+Click titles and underlined links to see records.

 IMSA is the last public school in Illinois effectively turning away children who use a wheelchairIMSA admitted that while it was a recipient of federal funds, it provided no services pursuant to Section 504 or IDEA to any student.
 Highly selective schools typically report an enrollment of 3%-9% students with disabilities, not zero.